turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/model_testing_in_rails_with_rspec.markdown

 * A `Book` should not be valid without a title
 * A `Book`'s title is unique
 * A `Book`'s price may not be more than $90005
-* `Book.all` should return all book's ordered alphabetically by name
+* `Book.all` should return all book's ordered alphabetically by title

 ## Independent Practice